 Birth is a beginning…not an end, unlike how the Caste System in Nepal treats it.

-The fifth one in the series about Nepal needing a revolution…a revolution of the mind.
+The sixth one in the series about Nepal needing a revolution…a revolution of the mind.

 Here’s more of one of many MANY reasons why from during the lockdown to contain the coronavirus.